Differential symmetry breaking operators. I-Genreal theory and F-method. II-Rankin-Cohen Operators for Symmetric Pairs: Introduction

 \section{Introduction}

 What kind of differential operators do preserve modularity?
-This question was studied by R. A. Rankin \cite{Ra} and later investigated by H. Cohen \cite{C75} in the framework of bidifferential operators.
-These authors introduced a family of operators transforming a given pair of modular forms into another modular form of a higher weight.
+R. A. Rankin \cite{Ra} and H. Cohen \cite{C75} introduced a family of differential operators transforming a given pair of modular forms into another modular form of a higher weight.
 Let $f_1$ and $f_2$ be holomorphic modular forms for a given arithmetic subgroup of $SL(2,\R)$ of weight $k_1$ and $k_2$, respectively.
-The bidifferential operator, referred to as the \emph{Rankin--Cohen bracket} of degree $a$ and defined by
+The bidifferential operators, referred to as the \emph{Rankin--Cohen brackets} of degree $a$ and defined by